substreight/YIP-Sandbox/grant-proposal.md

 ## Motivation:
 The purpose of these grants is to enable people outside the core team to contribute to the project.
-Please outline why your proposal represents a contribution, i.e. what difference it can make to Synthetix.
+Please outline why your proposal represents a contribution, i.e. what difference it can make to Yearn.

 ## Additional information:
 Here you can add further relevant information for your proposal, including technical specs or functionality.